 The ability to play all sorts of guitar tricks does not just come out of nowhere.
 Effective guitar instruction will introduce you to new guitar licks, to your favorite songs, and to different parts of the guitar when you are ready.

 Quite obviously, your teacher has a different understanding of music culture than you, surely richer and more diverse.

-Your teacher will introduce you to the different musical styles so you can study their techniques, and have you try new songs in through you’ll discover new artists that you hadn’t thought of.
+Alongside the guitar basics, alongside dexterity training and chromatic exercises, alongside fingerstyle guitar and barre chord practise, your teacher will introduce you to the different musical styles so you can study their techniques, and have you try new songs in through you'll discover new artists that you hadn't thought of.

-If you encounter any difficulties as you learn to play the guitar, as you advance in a particular technique, the teacher will identify goals that will help you progress, at your level and at your pace,
+If you encounter any difficulties as you learn to play the guitar, as you advance in a particular technique, the teacher will identify goals that will help you progress, at your level and at your pace.

 You should understand that there are certain negatives to learning to play the guitar with a teacher.

 The greatest challenge lies there: you'll have to find a guitar teacher that works for you.

 Other than his or her capabilities on the guitar and as an educator, the relationship between student and teacher is not always as evident beforehand.

 Check for guitar lessons for beginners here on Superprof.